 Figure 3.2 Finger sausage illusion.

 Finger sausage illusion.
 A – the fingers as appeared when looked at directly and B – the fingers as appeared when look at the background beyond the fingers.
 Although the visual quale of the fingers (or the fingers as we see in our mind) changes, depending on where we focus our sight, the fingers themselves cannot physically change by just changing the sight’s focus.
 This proves that the visual quale of the fingers (or the fingers as we see in our mind) is neither the fingers that we are seeing nor the exact representation of the fingers that we are seeing.

 – An auditory illusion quale of a third tone, a binaural beat, can be heard when two different pure-tone sine waves with frequencies lower than 1,500 Hz and less than 40 Hz difference between them are presented separately through each ear – this illusion is created physiologically in the auditory perception system [105-109].
-So, the binaural beat quale that occurs is neither anything that really exists other than the created illusion nor a representation of anything that really exists.
+So, the binaural beat quale that occurs is neither anything that really exists nor a representation of anything that really exists.

 – A color perception quale occurs together with an auditory perception quale when a person who has sound-color synesthesia hears a musical sound.
 This additional visual quale is created by a neural connection anomaly between the auditory and the visual perception systems [110-112].
 So, the visual quale that occurs is neither anything that really exists nor a representation of anything that really exists.